-Cornerstone gives your child the skills in communication, social interaction, academics and life skills to increase their independence every day.
+Cornerstone gives your child the skills in communication, social interaction, and life skills to increase their independence every day.
 Children struggling with autism want to express themselves, interact with their world, learn more about it, and enjoy life.
 We will go the extra mile to see that they do.
 It’s who we are.
 It’s what we believe in.

 We Focus on Immediate and Long-term Goals

 After a comprehensive assessment, we establish immediate and long-term goals for your child’s progress.
 Our year-round, one-on-one programs are directly supervised and developed by a Board Certified Behavior Analyst.
 Our behavior therapists use Applied Behavior Analysis (ABA) and Verbal Behavior (VB) therapy to break life down into small, manageable pieces and reassemble it into productive behavior patterns.
 Cornerstone applies a tried and true scientific method of identifying your child’s individual motivations — such as hugs, movies or cheering — and uses those motivations to break through barriers to progress.
 We further tailor that intensive treatment to your child’s unique needs, abilities and preferences.
 If your child grows distracted, tired or agitated along the way, our therapists adjust quickly to ensure engagement remains.

 Our Spaces Were Designed with your Child in Mind

 Our facilities are specifically designed to be warm and welcoming to children, parents and caregivers.
 They feature calming colors, signature décor, an abundance of open spaces, play fixtures and learning amenities.
 Cornerstone encourages your child to energetically climb, jump, play and explore with others and nurtures your child’s unquenchable curiosity for knowledge.
 Therapists also increase or decrease sensory stimulation as necessary to meet your child’s requirements while respecting socially acceptable boundaries.